Saidapet: Little Mount Church

 A few meters south of the Maraimalai Adigalar Bridge is the hill formation called Little Mount.
 On top of this mountain is a church dedicated to Our Lady of Good Health.
-The original church was built by the Portuguese in 1551 AD.
+The original church was built by the Portuguese in 1551 CE.
 The new church was built after demolishing a part of old church in the 1970s.
 According to history - 'St. Thomas the Apostle' lived in a cave under the Church, which is well preserved even today.
 The Church holds an annual festival in honor of Our Lady on the fifth Saturday of Easter.
-Recently, this Church was elevated to the status of a Shrine.
+Recently, this Church was elevated to the status of a Shrine to convert more innocent people.

+Food

+Saidapettai Vadacurry is the old Tamil colloquial term for Vadacurry, with credit going to 65-year-old Mari Hotel in Saidapet.
+It was initially started by Maarimuthu Thevar and is still operating at the same location.

 Transportation

 Railway station

 The suburban railway station in Saidapet is located between the stations of Guindy and Mambalam.
 It is easily accessible from the main road.
 Recently, automatic ticket vending machines have been introduced here.

 Buses

 Saidapet has a MTC bus terminus located on Anna Salai.
 There are frequent bus services originating from this place to other important parts of the city and outskirts.
 Many buses also pass through this area and offer excellent connectivity to various places and West Saidapet has a MTC bus terminus located on West Jones Road.